-Pro-Change’s Smoking Cessation program assists smokers in all stages of quitting and helps those who have quit to stay smoke-free.
+Pro-Change’s Tobacco Cessation program assists smokers in all stages of quitting and helps those who have quit to stay smoke-free.

 Fifteen percent of U.S. adults smoke.
 Most of those smokers want to quit; they’re just not ready.

-The Smoking Cessation Program, available in English and Spanish, is a two-part, self-administered program that includes:
+The Tobacco Cessation Program, available in English and Spanish, is a two-part, self-administered program that includes:

 - Online computer tailored intervention (CTI) with questions and feedback tailored to each individual’s needs

 - Dynamic web activities matched to the individual’s readiness to change (e.g., stories and suggestions from people who quit; cost and savings calculators; a nicotine dependency survey and feedback; a timeline to better health and much more.

 Fully tailored text messaging is available.
 In a recent trial, the addition of tailored text messaging increased the effectiveness of our best practices by nearly 15 percentage points to 40.3%.
 In addition, the text messages increased engagement with the program, and qualitative feedback regarding the text message portion of the program has been overwhelmingly positive.

-We have self-directed and coaching versions of our online Smoking Cessation program.
+We have self-directed and coaching versions of our online Tobacco Cessation program.

 Youth Tobacco Cessation

 We have a tobacco cessation program specifically for youth built on the same Transtheoretical Model principals as the adult program.

 In a recent trial, the addition of tailored text messaging increased the effectiveness of our best practices by nearly fifteen percentage points.
 In addition, the text messages increased engagement with the program.

 (Sample = 446)